Get Help with Medicaid Renewal

 2. Log into your Gateway account at gateway.ga.gov.

-4. From there, fill in the information required and upload any necessary documents.
+4. Fill in the information required and upload any needed documents.

 • The documents you will need depend on the type of Medicaid or PeachCare for Kids® coverage you have.